 Margaret and Robin MacLennan Youth Volunteer of the Year Award |

-This award is given to a young individual, aged 24 and under, who has helped create a more connected community.
+This award is given to an exemplary volunteer, aged 24 and under, who has helped create a better community.
 This individual will:

 Community Impact Award |